 The onboarding up to this point has been great, and it continues once I’m logged in.

 The ‘Dashboard’ is totally customisable from the available reports and you can create multiple dashboards based on the use case.

 For example, one dashboard may deal with high-level reports for the CEO and another goes in to more traffic source detail for the digital marketing team.

-Here is my quick customisation of the dashboard.
+Here is my quick customisation of the analytics dashboard: